People who plan ahead financially 'save £600 more per year than worriers.'

 NS&I Savings Spokesperson, John Prout, said: "Britons seem to be getting into a cycle of financial fret.
 Time is spent worrying instead of focusing on money management and finances suffer as a result, causing more stress.
 By planning ahead and taking active steps, we can take more control of our money and work towards saving.
 So if you're getting money worries, take some time out to review the situation and take action."

 An expert from thinkmoney commented: "If you find it difficult to plan ahead financially, you may benefit from a managed bank account.
-The thinkmoney Personal Account splits your money into two accounts.
+The thinkmoney Managed Current Account splits your money into two accounts.
 One is for your 'essential' costs, such as your mortgage/rent, bills and groceries, and the other contains your spending money, which you can use as you wish.
 This means that you won't accidentally chip in to the money that you need for your essentials.

 "It may be advisable to put some of the money from your 'spending' account into a savings account, to help avoid money worries in the future.
 This will give you a safety net in case of unexpected costs, such as a high energy bill or car repairs."